adhyadagar/PneumoniaDetectionFromChestXRays/README.md

 # Part 5: Evaluation Metrics

 # Part 6: Conclusion and Results

-# This project includes the dollowing files-
+# This project includes the following files-
- 1. EDA.ipynb: This is the file you will be performing the EDA.
+ 1. EDA.ipynb: Script for performing EDA.
-Build and train model.ipynb: This is the file you will be building and training your model.
+ 2. Build and train model.ipynb: Script for building and training your model.
-Inference.ipynb: This is the file you will be performing clinical workflow integration.
+ 3. Inference.ipynb: Script for performing clinical workflow integration.
-.dcm files: They are the test files to test the clinical workflow integration. sample_labels.csv: This is the file that should be used to assess images in the pixel-level.
+ 4. .dcm files: They are the test files to test the clinical workflow integration.
-FDA_Submission_Template.md: This is the template for you to create the FDA submission.
-Please copy the template into your choice of editor.
-Finish the documentation, save it as a .pdf file, and upload.
+ 5. sample_labels.csv: This is the file to assess images in the pixel-level.
-Note: The NIH data for EDA and training is mounted in the Udacity Jupyter GPU workspace provided to you along with the code to load the data.
-Alternatively, you can download the data from the kaggle website and run it locally.
-You are STRONGLY recommended to complete the project using the Udacity workspace since the data is huge, and you will need GPU to accelerate the training process.
+ 6. FDA_Submission.pdf: Report for FDA clearance